mrohne/klayout/README.md

 # Building on macOS

-This fork of https://github.com/klayoutmatthias/klayout is meant to provide a stable build on recent macOS, supported by homebrew.
+This is a fork of https://github.com/klayoutmatthias/klayout.
+The purpose is to provide a stable build on recent macOS, supported by homebrew.
 There are three complications to this goal:

-* Toolkit: local/qt5 - Homebrew doesn't provide Qt4, only Qt5 and built with clang
+* Toolkit: local/qt5 - Homebrew doesn't provide Qt4, only Qt5 and
+  built with clang.
+The default (black) background makes graphics except the grid invisible.
+Workaround: select another background

-* Compiler: local/clang - Apple/LLVM clang++ seem to have a sligthly different implementation of the C++ standard
+* Compiler: local/clang - Apple/LLVM clang++ seems to work differently
+  from GNU/GCC g++.

+  std::iterator_traits<it> requires /all/ five typedefs are consistently defined.

+  Different treatment of template instantiation in convenience libraries (weak symbols) causes eg singletons to be duplicated.
+Workaround: use -fvisibility=default

-* Application bundle: local/build - Qt5 macdeployqt doesn't quite cut it
+* Application bundle: local/build - Qt5 macdeployqt doesn't quite cut
+  it.

+  Some Qt-frameworks /inside/ the bundle still points to other Qt-frameworks /outside/ the bundle.
+Workaround: run final fixup of references, see bundle.sh

 # klayout